apaam/webpage/docs/about/help_&_support.md

 ### Known issues

  - The compilation of mlpack and its relevant sources in netdem with ``debug`` option would consume a lot of memory (~10 G), wihch might cause computers breakdown if compiling with multiple thread.
+ - GJK and EPA will encounter convergence issue for two particles contacting at a plane.

 ### TODOs

  - Servo control of wall does not work properly in MPI.
 In MPI, it will need the contact information from all domains.
-Will need to implement that.
- - Implement rigid and soft bonds (i.e., clump vs. cluster) using evaluators.
- - Python interfaces.
- - Input mechanicsms.
  - GPU.

 ### Contact